A practical guide on how to automate Freshdesk (and save hours every week)

 Step 3: Implement smarter ticket routing

 Freshdesk also has more advanced routing tools like Omniroute and IntelliAssign.
-These go a step beyond the simple assignment rules we just covered by thinking about your agents’ availability and what they’re good at.
+These go a step beyond basic assignment rules by thinking about your agents' availability and expertise.

 Instead of just dumping all billing tickets into the "Finance" group, you can use these tools to spread them out more intelligently:

-• Round-robin: This is like dealing a deck of cards.
-It passes new tickets out evenly to all available agents in a group.
-It’s fair, but it doesn’t know who’s actually the best person for the job.
+Round-robin: This passes new tickets out evenly to all available agents in a group.
+It’s a fair way to distribute the workload.

 Step 4: Move beyond rules with AI-powered automation

 This is where a real AI layer comes into play.
-Instead of ditching your help desk, you can plug in a third-party AI agent that works right inside your existing Freshdesk setup.
+To enhance your help desk, you can plug in a third-party AI agent that works right inside your existing Freshdesk setup.

-An AI platform like eesel AI connects to your help desk and actually learns from your team’s past conversations.
-This lets it provide smart, contextual automation that rules just can’t handle.
+An AI platform like eesel AI connects to your help desk and complements your team's workflow by learning from past conversations.
+This lets it provide smart, contextual automation that builds on the rules you've already created.

 Why AI makes such a difference for Freshdesk automation:

-• It brings all your knowledge together.
-While Freshdesk’s rules are stuck inside the help desk, eesel AI can connect to all your other knowledge sources.
+It brings all your knowledge together.
+While Freshdesk's native rules excel at managing ticket-specific data, eesel AI can connect to all your other knowledge sources.
 It can pull answers from your help center, internal wikis in Confluence, project docs in Google Docs, and more, giving customers one complete answer.

 Getting started with an AI layer

 The best part is how easy it is to get going.
-A lot of AI tools involve long sales calls and complicated setups, but with eesel AI’s Freshdesk integration, you can connect your help desk in a few minutes with a single click.
+While some enterprise tools involve long setups, with eesel AI's Freshdesk integration, you can connect your help desk in a few minutes with a single click.

 Even better, you can try it all out without any risk. eesel AI has a simulation mode that runs the AI over thousands of your past tickets.
 It shows you exactly how it would have replied, what its resolution rate would have been, and how much time it could have saved your team.
 This gives you a clear and honest preview of its impact, so you can feel good about turning it on.